Orckestra/orc-shared/docs/actionsreducersselectors.md

 - `supportedLocales`: An array of IETF language tags, designating which locales are to be supported.

 Usually not used directly, as it is included in state stores created with `buildState`.
 This factory creates a locale reducer from a list of supported locales.
 This reducer will initially set the selected locale to the first supported locale, and accepts actions to set it to any other.
 Actions to set unsupported locales will be ignored.
+This reducer will also store culture (i.e. customer-facing locale) info, and expects to get this data as an array of objects, each containing a `cultureIso` field with the IETF tag of the culture.

 ## `view`